sithu/cmpe273-fall16/assignment3/README.md

 ### Requirements

+* Modify existing POST /v1/expenses endpoint so that it can take "id" as input instead of server generated id.
-* Three Docker the expense management applicaiton instances - each application instance uses one MySQL instance.
+* Three Docker the expense management applicaiton instances - each application instance uses its own MySQL instance.
 * Three Docker MySQL DB instances mounted to two different local paths so that each one will have different data set.

 #### Consistent Hashing

 * Using [this example as baseline](http://techspot.zzzeek.org/2012/07/07/the-absolutely-simplest-consistent-hashing-example/), implement Consistent hashing HTTP client that will POST new expenses (to /v1/expenses) to the above three instances.
 * You don't need to support replicas feature from the above example.
-* Use __email__ as the shard key.
+* Use __id__ as the shard key.
 * Correct consistent hashing client should shard the following ten expenses into multiple back-end instances.